-Dennis Rodwell is a senior professional in the fields of culture-led regeneration and sustainable development whose career has embraced a complementary range of activities and standard-setting results at scales up to and including entire cities.
-He operates to a standard of consistent excellence that has been recognised by a number of awards.
+Dennis Rodwell is a United Kingdom based senior professional whose career has embraced a complementary range of activities and standard-setting results in related fields of cultural heritage protection, creative reuse, energy efficiency, renewable energies and sustainable development at scales from individual buildings and sites to entire cities and their cultural landscapes.
+He operates to a standard of excellence that has been recognised by a number of awards.

 For the majority of recent assignments he has in effect been ‘parachuted in’ to frequently unfamiliar locations and situations with minimum prior briefing and tasked to deliver strategies and/or detailed programmes and projects within highly constrained time parameters.
-As such, he is able to bring strong cross-sector and cross-disciplinary co-ordination and management skills that are results-focused.
+For this, he is able to bring strong cross-sector and cross-disciplinary co-ordination and management skills that are results-focused.

 At the forefront of today’s agendas for the sustainable city, he is especially equipped to lead and implement pathfinder programmes and projects that embrace twenty-first century priorities.